 Get a copy of the NNN agreement

 To have a visual idea of how a Triple-Net lease agreement should be structured and what it contains, one should get a Triple-Net agreement sample.
-Careful review should be done so that no section in a triple net (NNN) commercial lease agreement is left out when writing.
+Careful review should be done so that no section in the agreement is left out when writing.

 Add personal data